SimonBiggs/electronfactors/README.md

 ### Opening the jupyter notebook server
 The jupyter notebook server can be started by changing directory within a command prompt into the demo folder and then running the following: `jupyter notebook`.
 Alternatively I have created a windows shortcut within the demo directory which can be clicked and will do this automatically.

+Details about what the jupyter notebook is can be found [here](http://jupyter-notebook-beginner-guide.readthedocs.org/en/latest/what_is_jupyter.html).

 ### Parametrising and caching the modelling
-Firstly, to delete the demo model cache delete all files found within `demo/model_cache`.
+Delete the demo model cache delete all files found within `demo/model_cache`.
 To create your own cache pulling from the shapes you have inputted simply run the `01 Model -- Load, parameterise, and cache.ipynb` notebook from within the notebook server.

 Run this notebook going `Cell > Run All`.

 Once this notebook has finished go on to the next step.

 ### Creating interactive reports for everyday clinical use
-Firstly, delete the demo report(s) found within `demo/interactive_reports`.
+Delete the demo report(s) found within `demo/interactive_reports`.
 Then as in the previous step load up and run the notebook labelled `02 Model -- Create reports.ipynb`.
 This will create a report for each energy/applicator/ssd combination available within the model cache.
-The resulting reports can be placed on a clinical shared drive for use on any computer (python not required to interactively use these report files).
+The resulting reports can be placed on a clinical shared drive for use on any computer (python not required to interactively use these interactive report files).

 ## Copyright information